samtastically/FriendConnect/README.md

 #### Description

 This program is a social media application called FriendConnect where you can add friends, groups, posts, and customize your profile!
 More in depth information is described on help.html.
 Furthermore, a demonstration is provided in the link on the video.txt file.
 This was originally launched/run on a personal server, but I have modified the code to run locally (as the original host is no longer valid).

 The home page is updated dynamically when the user makes requests to different pages.
 Utilizes cookies to keep track of the user's session.
 Password is encrypted using the crypto module (so that it is securely stored).

+Server utilizes Node.js (specifically express and mongoose modules).
+DBMS used was MongoDB.
+The multer module was used to help store user images.

 #### Bugs